Industrial Internet of Things (IIoT)

 clustering

 The processes of analyzing a data set to discover similar patterns, then dividing the data into groups based on these patterns.
-Clustering algorithms for unsupervised machine learning allow an artificial intelligence (AI) to analyze large, unlabeled data sets.
+Clustering algorithms for unsupervised machine learning allow an artificial intelligence to analyze large, unlabeled data sets.

 clustering algorithm